ein-lang/ein/docs/references/language/syntax.md

 #### `let`-error expression

-- Using `case` expressions for error handling is hard because the expressions get nested every time when you use them.
+- Using `case` expressions for error handling is hard because the expressions often get nested deeply.
-- `let`-error expressions put those error handlings in a sequence propagating each errors in variable definitions into values of the expressions.
+- `let`-error expression flattens those error handlings by propagating errors in variable definitions to a value of the whole expression.

 Given `x : Number | Error`,